Mario-LopezTelecom/web_sources/_posts/2016-07-26-nutch-hdfs-elasticsearch-on-t2micro.md

 ```

 ###1.2.
 Nutch
 7) Download Apache Nutch 1.12 source from [14] to your "master" t2.micro instance.
-Good guides to follow are [15-16], although please note that step 12 is now different than in those resources.
+Good guides to follow are [15-16], although please note that step 12 is now different than in those resources [20].

 8) Configure `$NUTCH_HOME/conf/nutch-site.xml` according to [4].
 At this point, the only mandatory property is `http.agent.name`, which can be set to any arbitrary value.